JuliaPluto/HypertextLiteral.jl/docs/src/notation.md

 ## Notable Differences

-Unlike `@htl`, `htl` strings are only occassionally unescaped; see `@raw_str` for more detail.
+Unlike `@htl`, `htl` uses `@raw_str` escaping rules.
 In particular, so long as a double-quote character does not come before a slash, the slash itself need not be escaped.

     @print htl"<span>\some\path</span>"
     #-> <span>\some\path</span>